 Runtime - Runtime varies a lot from light to light, but tends to rely on the type of battery, light output, and type of LED.
 For those who will use low-power outputs primarily (think medical professionals), runtimes should be many hours.
 On the other side of the coin, powerful penlights will usually only run at high for an hour or less before requiring battery changes.
 For those who need a lot of power for longer runtimes, a penlight is probably not the best choice, so check out these more powerful flashlights here.

 Battery - Some batteries are harder to locate than others but for the most part, the range of penlights we've recommended run on readily sourced batteries, primarily AA and AAA.
-The runtime, brightness and also reliability will affect the battery life and source and if this is the only means of powering your particular penlight, then make sure that you have backup supply close by.
+The runtime, brightness, and also reliability will affect the battery life and source and if this is the only means of powering your particular penlight, then make sure that you have a backup supply close by.

 Q: What's the difference between a penlight and a tactical flashlight?